mehran-prs/snip/README.md

 - If you've
-  enabled [`fzf` shell integration](https://github.com/junegunn/fzf?tab=readme-ov-file#setting-up-shell-integration) in you bash or zsh, you can find snippets by fuzzy search. e.g., type `snip **` and pres tab.
+  enabled [`fzf` shell integration](https://github.com/junegunn/fzf?tab=readme-ov-file#setting-up-shell-integration) in you bash or zsh, you can find snippets by fuzzy completion. e.g., type `snip **` and pres tab.

 ![snip view snippets](docs/images/snip-view.gif)